winstonhenke/Salesforce/Lightning.md

   - Run Lightning components apps inside Visualforce pages
   - Customize flow screens
 - Consider using a container app for developing/testing Lightning components
+- Apex and Salesforce in general are **case-insensitive**, but JavaScript is case-sensitive.
+That is, `Name` and `name` are the same in Apex, but different in JavaScript.
 - [Lightning Web Components reference](https://developer.salesforce.com/docs/component-library/overview/components)

 ---